danielgpalumbo/resume/README.md

 -You can visit the prod site at http://danthemango.herokuapp.com/

 ## TODO:
- * actually make branches and stop pushing straight to master(I know I know)
+ * actually make branches and stop pushing straight to main(I know I know)
  * fix my blurry images
  * add a landing page
  * add more content in general